The Mental Health Struggle for Millennials

 *This page may include affiliate links; that means I earn from qualifying purchases of products.

 Our nation is facing a mental health crisis.
-Based on new research findings, Millennials are grappling with significant mental health issues, however they are not alone.
+Based on new research findings, Millennials are grappling with significant mental and psychological health issues, however they are not alone.
 Millions of Americans are affected by a mental health condition, and every year we are seeing more individuals suffer from depression, anxiety, stress, and other mental health issues.
 It’s likely most of us have struggled with our mental health at some point in our lives or have known someone who has been affected.
 This struggle greatly affects both personal and professional relationships, and without help, the condition will likely only get worse.